 On the other end of the equation, if XYZ Company generates an annual investment return of 10% yet owns an average annual cost of capital of 15%, that company is down 5 cents on each dollar invested in the company.

-In that scenario, XYZ Co. is in a bind no company wants to be in – its costs of doing business exceed its investment returns.
+In that scenario, XYZ Co. is in a bind that no company wants to find itself in – its costs of doing business exceed its investment returns.
 That translates into fewer investors until the firm realigns its financing picture, cuts debt, and gives investors a good reason to buy its stocks and bonds.

 Why the Need for Weighted Average Cost of Capital?